sumairq/Web3-React-truffle-boiler-plate/README.md

 You can make requests with simple window.ethereum object made available by metamask but you should consider using the Web3.js library as it makes available many other important functionalities.

+- You get a provider in the windows context, injected by the metamask i.e `windows.ethereum`
+- Then you create a new instance of Web3 to which you pass your provider as the argument `new Web3(provider)` while working with a private blockchain like ganache our provider can be obtained as  `new Web3.providers.HttpProvider("http://localhost:7545")`

 ## Available Scripts

 In the project directory, you can run: